 What is the Audi A7 Sportback?

-The Audi A7 Sportback is a large, five-door coupe that fits into the Audi range just above the more mundane A6 Saloon, with which it shares a number of components.
+The Audi A7 Sportback is a large, five-door coupe that fits into the Audi range just above the more practical A6, with which it shares a number of components.

 Now on its second generation, the A7 places a high emphasis on style, with a very distinctive appearance that sets it apart from other Audis and rivals such as the BMW 6 Series Gran Turimso and Mercedes-Benz CLS Coupe.